Skip to Content Skip to Footer

 • Student.
 For full-time students not currently employed in a full-time professional position.
 Limited to 5 years.

-Notwithstanding anything set forth to the contrary in these Bylaws, the voting members’ right to vote is specifically limited to elections of officers and directors, and amendments to the Association’s Constitution.
+Notwithstanding anything set forth to the contrary in these Bylaws, each voting member’s right to vote is specifically limited to elections of officers and directors (as defined below), and amendments to the Association’s Constitution.
 Each eligible voting member shall have one (1) vote in such elections.
 The officers and directors shall be elected by the affirmative vote of a majority of the members who vote in any such election.
 No member of the AMA shall have the right to vote, without limitation, on the amendment of the AMA’s Articles of Incorporation, the merger or dissolution of AMA, or the amendment of its Bylaws.

 Section 3.
 Dues and Fees.
-The Board of Directors shall approve a dues schedule for all categories of membership.
-Any increase to the dues schedule shall be approved by vote of not less than two-thirds of the members of the Board of Directors present at a duly convened meeting, and shall be communicated to the members not less than 60 days before becoming effective.
-For clarity, membership price decreases, whether temporary or permanent, do not require Board of Directors approval or advance notice to membership.
+The Board of Directors shall approve a dues schedule for all categories of membership from time to time.
+Any increase to the dues schedule must be approved by a vote of not less than two-thirds of the members of the Board of Directors present at a duly convened meeting, and shall be communicated to the members not less than 60 days before the effective date of such increase.
+For clarity, membership price decreases, whether temporary or permanent, shall not require Board of Directors approval or advance notice to membership.

 Section 4.
 Termination of Membership.
 Membership shall terminate and the member shall be entitled to no rebate of dues previously paid in any of the following events: